profunktor/fs2-rabbit/README.md

 #### Message Consuming and Acknowledge

-It is possible to create either an **autoAckConsumer** and an **ackerConsumer**.
+It is possible to create either an **autoAckConsumer** or an **ackerConsumer**.
 If we choose the first one then we only need to worry about consuming the message.
 If we choose the latter instead, then we are in control of acking / nacking back to RabbitMQ.
 Here's a simple example on how you can do it:

 ```scala
 import com.github.gvolpe.fs2rabbit.model._